 Sarah A. Johnson has been Executive Vice President, Chief Legal Officer and Secretary of Artisan Partners Asset Management and General Counsel of Artisan Partners since October 2013.
+From April

-From April 2013 to October 2013 she served as Assistant Secretary of Artisan Partners Asset Management.
+2013 to October 2013 she served as Assistant Secretary of Artisan Partners Asset Management.
 She has been general counsel of Artisan Partners Funds, Inc. since February 2011.
+She also served as a director of certain private funds sponsored by Artisan Partners until April 2018.
 Ms. Johnson was named a managing director of Artisan Partners in March 2010.
-Prior to joining Artisan Partners in July 2002, Ms. Johnson practiced law with the law firm of Bell, Boyd & Lloyd LLC, Chicago, Illinois.
-Ms. Johnson holds a BA from Northwestern University and a JD from Northwestern University School of Law.
+Prior to joining the Company in July 2002, Ms. Johnson practiced law with the law firm of Bell, Boyd & Lloyd LLC, Chicago, Illinois.
+Ms. Johnson holds a bachelor's degree from Northwestern University and a JD from Northwestern University School of Law.

 Gregory K. Ramirez was appointed Executive Vice President of Artisan Partners Asset Management in February 2016.
 From October 2013 to February 2016 he served as Senior Vice President and from April 2013 to October 2013 as Assistant Treasurer.
-He currently serves as chief financial officer for Artisan Partners Funds, Inc. and Head of Vehicle Administration for Artisan Partners.
-He has also served as a director of Artisan Partners Global Funds since June 2010.
+He has been a managing director of Artisan Partners since April 2003.
+Mr. Ramirez currently has responsibility for overseeing vehicle administration and facilities and serves as chairperson of the Artisan Risk and Integrity Committee.
+He has served as chief financial officer, vice president and treasurer of Artisan Partners Funds, Inc. since February 2011, a director of Artisan Partners Global Funds PLC since June 2010, and as a director of certain private funds sponsored by Artisan Partners since 2017.
 His prior roles with Artisan Partners include controller, chief accounting officer and director of client accounting and administration.
-Mr. Ramirez was named a managing director of Artisan Partners in April 2003.
-Mr. Ramirez holds a BBA in accounting from the University of Iowa and an MBA from Marquette University.
+Mr. Ramirez holds a bachelor's of business administration from the University of Iowa and an MBA from Marquette University.
 He is a Certified Public Accountant and holds a Series 27 license.